 Is it any good?

-Though it was remade in 2005 by director Peter Jackson with all the modern talent and special effects of the 21st century, the 1933 King Kong moves at a lightning pace.
-While the stop-motion animation seems primitive, it's still very watchable.
+Though it was remade in 2005 by director Peter Jackson with all the modern talent and special effects of the 21st century, this classic monster movie moves at a lightning pace.
+While the stop-motion animation seems primitive, the 1933 version of King Kong still very watchable.
 The savage Kong has a primal fury about him that makes him a real threat, even if his lovelorn looks to Anne turn him into a slightly more sympathetic monster.

 The human characters are fairly one-dimensional by comparison.
 Anne screams a lot, famously so, faints, and that's about it for her womanly survival skills.
 Denham doesn't seem to have learned any lessons in the end.
 Modern black activists have denounced the old-school portrayal of face-painted, bone-wearing tribesmen, though Skull Island natives fight back against the rampaging gorilla-god, and a black baby is one of the few characters of any color snatched safely from beneath the primate's trampling feet.